Stewardship Code

 The Stewardship Code is a part of UK company law concerning principles that institutional investors are expected to follow.
 It was first released in 2010 by the Financial Reporting Council ('FRC'), and in 2019 the FRC released an updated edition of the Stewardship Code.

 The UK Stewardship Code (“Code”) is a voluntary code for asset managers (investment managers), asset owners, and service providers (such as proxy advisers, investment consultants, and data providers).
-Its stated aim is to encourage active and engaged monitoring of corporate governance in the interests of beneficiaries.
+Its stated aim is to encourage active and engaged monitoring of corporate governance for the interests of beneficiaries.
 Specifically, the Code aims to promote the responsible allocation, management, and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment, and society.
 In late 2019, the FRC substantially updated the original 2010 Code introducing new principles for different signatory groups as well as introducing new thematic issues centered on environmental, social, and governance (ESG) factors.
 The FRC also introduced a new reporting process.